sharpton/shotmap/README.md

 * **--rawdir=/PATH/TO/PROJECT/DIR** (REQUIRED argument) NO DEFAULT VALUE

   Location of the metagenomic sequences to be processed.
-Each metagenomic sample should be in a single and seperate file with a unique file prefix (e.g., O2.UC-1_090112) and have .fa or .fa.gz (if a gzipped compressed file) as the file suffix.
+Each metagenomic sample should be in a single and seperate file with a unique file prefix (e.g., O2.UC-1_090112) and have .fa, .fna, or .fa.gz or .fna.gz (if a gzipped compressed file) as the file suffix.
   Shotmap currently only accepts fasta formatted input sequence files.

   This directory can optionally contain a file that encodes sample metadata \(i.e., ecological conditions